Astronomy Days 2026

 1pm

-Doug Lively – Solar System Ambassador
+Doug Lively

 Astronomy at Glacier National Park

-As night falls in the great northern Rockies, silent sentinels march across the sky in an endless dance marking the gradual shift from one season to another.
+As night falls in the great northern rockies, silent sentinels march across the sky in an endless dance marking the gradual shift from one season to another.
 Join us for an exploration of the night sky and follow us up onto the “Wolf’s Tail” to discover ‘Astronomy at Glacier National Park’.

 2pm